 Energy Efficiency

 Energy efficiency is a critical consideration in modern building design, and KNX contributes significantly to this goal.
-By intelligently controlling lighting, HVAC, and other systems, KNX helps optimize energy consumption, reducing costs and minimizing the environmental impact.
+By intelligently controlling lighting, HVAC, and other systems, KNX helps optimise energy consumption, reducing costs and minimising the environmental impact.

 Applications of KNX Technology